nicplackle/Game.play/README.md

 As our team said:

-> "We made this too show our fancy skills and knowledge that we learned in this first month with HTML & CSS!<br>
+> "We made this to show our fancy skills and knowledge that we learned in this first month with HTML & CSS!<br>
-> This is our Final Test , BE READY!"
+> This is our final test , BE READY!
+Ok, you ready?!

 ### What is it?